In this article:

 Note: It is essential to take these medicines only upon your doctor’s recommendation and follow the given dosage to avoid any side effects.
 Please consult your physician before using any medications.

-b.
-Topical ointments: Topical formulations of ketoprofen and diclofenac are found to be effective in treating acute pain caused by sprains and strains.
-(7)
+Topical formulations of ketoprofen and diclofenac are found to be effective in treating acute pain caused by sprains and strains.
+(4)

-c.
-Steroid injections: You may require cortisone injections if you have severe back pain.
+Severe back pain may require cortisone injections.
 These injections are generally effective for approximately 3 months.

 Surgery is considered the last resort of treatment if no other measures help relieve your pain.
 You may consult a pain management specialist to determine if you need surgery.